Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 #### dbt Cloud

 - Account admin access to a dbt Cloud Enterprise account
 - Set your development and deployment [environments](https://docs.getdbt.com/docs/dbt-cloud-environments) to use dbt version 1.6 or later.
-You can also opt Keep on latest version of to always use the latest version of dbt.
+You can also choose the "Keep on latest version" option to always use the latest version of dbt.

 > aside negative
 >
-> **You should use a dbt Cloud Enterprise account.** It is possible to complete most of the steps with other editions of dbt Cloud, but some steps requires Enterprise.
+> **You should use a dbt Cloud Enterprise account.** It is possible to complete most of the steps with other editions of dbt Cloud, but some steps require Enterprise.
 >
 > If you are participating in the **Snowflake Summit Hands On Lab session**, [please use this form](https://forms.gle/S7P9Rw1Udbfxf7TdA) to submit your account information so your account can be upgraded for the duration of the Hands On Lab.
 >